Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/ways-to-synchronize.md

 title: Ways To Synchronize
 ---

-Achieve Synchronization with multiple methods in the MLAPI.
+Achieve Synchronization with multiple methods in Netcode for Gameobjects (Netcode).
 Each method has a different optimal use case and supports various features.

 ## Messaging System